Claire-YC/CppNotes/README.md

 2. Traversal types: pre, in, post, and level order. (recursive & iterative)

 ### Heap
-1. Heapify: create a heap from a vector
+1. Heapify: create a heap from a vector.
-2. Maintain heap order: Fix Up & Fix Down
+2. Maintain heap order: Fix Up & Fix Down.
+3. heapsort: sort a vector using heap.
-3. Implement priority queue using heap.
+4. Implement priority queue using heap.